All knots are trivial: a "proof" by sleight of hand

 If a different map~$f'$ in the same mapping class is used, then a witnessing isotopy from~$f$ to~$f'$ shows that $f\cdot W$ is isotopic to $f'\cdot W$ through weaver tangles.
 Thus, since we are only interested in weaver tangles up to isotopy, we will often simply specify $[f]\cdot W$.
-Moreover, the well-known isomorphism $\Mcg(D_n, x_1, \ldots, x_n) \cong \mathcal B_n$, where $\mathcal B_n$ is the braid group on $n$~strands \cite[Section I.9.1.3]{FaMa11} allows us to conveniently describe~$[f]$ by means of a braid.
-An example of a braid acting on a weaver tangle is illustrated in \Cref{fig:weaver_action}.
+Moreover, the well-known isomorphism $\Mcg(D, \{x_1, \ldots, x_n\}) \cong \mathcal B_n$, where $\mathcal B_n$ is the braid group on $n$~strands \cite[Section I.9.1.3]{FaMa11} allows us to conveniently describe~$[f]$ by means of a braid.
+An example of a braid (read from top to bottom) acting on a weaver tangle is illustrated in \Cref{fig:weaver_action}.